 So, when a customer once again requests to increase the scope at the same cost, then you can use the project management triangle to demonstrate the interdependencies between the three constraints.
 With a bit of luck he will understand.
 Which does not mean that he will be eager to pay more, but he might accept that it will take more time. 😉

-To help you with this, we have created this Magic Project Management Triangle diagram you can download for free and use for your next discussion with your client.
+To help you with this, we have created this Magic Project Management Triangle diagram you can download and use for your next discussion with your client.

 The 3 Sides of the Triangle in Detail